 We all have our favourite restaurants.
 Visiting them feels like getting together with a good friend.
 And right now, our friends are facing hard times.
 So what do we do when we see a friend in need?
 We help, of course, in any way we can.
-Here are some ways to support our incredible restaurants to make it through the pandemic, no matter where you are on your journey through it.
+Here are some ways to support our incredible restaurants so they can make it through the newly announced restrictions.

 But the menu isn’t the only place to show your support.
 Here’s some ways you may not have thought about when you think about helping a restaurant keep its doors open.

-3. Wear your support on your sleeve!
-Many restaurants have t-shirts, hats and other merch you can purchase in store or on-line.
+Wear your support on your sleeve!
+Many restaurants have t-shirts, hats and other merch you can purchase in-store or on-line.
 Just like your favourite band tees in high school, proudly show off your good taste to everyone.
 It has the added bonus of some free advertising for the restaurant.

 Some thoughtful chefs have even bottled up their special sauces, jams and condiments so that even though you may not discover that secret ingredient, you can still dress up your own dishes like a pro.
 The team at Savio Volpe has made some of their recipes and ingredients available through their sister store Caffe La Tana and online.
 Or order up a Family Taco Kit for a slew of Tacomio’s signature toppings.